 3. Isolate CBD for Dogs

-CBD Isolate is typically 99% (or more) CBD after it goes through it's extraction process.
-This means that it has all other cannabinoids, terpenes, flavonoids, and plant compounds removed.
+CBD isolate is typically 99% (or more) CBD after extraction.
+This means all other cannabinoids, terpenes, flavonoids, and plant compounds are removed.

 These products are often the most affordable, but also the least natural and most processed.
-These are the perfect products for anyone who is extremely cautious about THC content, or a pet who is highly allergic to reactions from plant compounds, on certain medications, or has been advised by their veterinarian to use isolates.
+Isolates are ideal for those who need zero THC content—such as pets that are highly sensitive to plant compounds, on certain medications, or have been advised by a veterinarian to use isolates.

 Manufacturing Processes for Isolate CBD Products